iiab/iiab-admin-console/roles/console/files/help/ContentMenus.rst

 * Select Menu Item Type - The type of Menu Item Definition determines how it displays and the link to which it points.
 Select from the list.
 * Select Menu Item Language - The language is part of the Menu Item Definition name.
 Select from the list.
 * Content this Menu Item Shows - What you put here will depend on the Type.
-It could be a directory under modules or in the webroot, or the name of a zim (without the date part).
+It could be a directory under modules or in the webroot, or the name of a zim (without the final date part and without .zim).
 * Menu Item Code - This is calculated based on the above fields and may not be changed.
 * Optional Code Suffix - This is an option suffix that will be added to the Menu Item Definition to distinguish it from another definition, perhaps a country code.